denizyuret/Knet.jl/docs/loss.md

 * LogpLoss: assumes the network outputs are normalized log probabilities and computes the loss and the gradients accordingly.
   Log probability outputs are sometimes useful when computing log likelihoods.
-Should only be used after the Logp final layer.
+Should only be used after the Logp final layer, which applies log-softmax to the network output.
 The loss and the gradient are identical to XentLoss except Σ exp yj = 1 is assumed.

 Note that Net+XentLoss, Net+Soft+SoftLoss, Net+Logp+LogpLoss
 essentially implement the same network for training purposes.
 They